thomasgillanscott/oneconsultation-docs/roadmap.md

 # OneConsultation Capabilities Roadmap

 ## Important: This document reflects Modality System's current expectations and plans for OneConsultation.
-However, dates and individual features may change and should be relied upon in making purchasing decisions.
+However, dates and individual features may change and should not be relied upon in making purchasing decisions.

 # :rocket:  Already Delivered Q3 2018